Guaifenesin, hydrocodone, and pseudoephedrine

 What happens if I miss a dose?

 Since guaifenesin, hydrocodone, and pseudoephedrine is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?